Xbox confirms Call of Duty: Black Ops 6 will launch on Game Pass on day one

 That said, it’s important to note that Black Ops 6 will also launch on PS5 as part of Microsoft’s 10-year licencing agreement with Sony.
 Microsoft made that deal last year to help get regulatory approval for its acquisition of Call of Duty parent company Activision Blizzard.
 Therefore, Microsoft will be able to double-dip on Black Ops 6 whether people simply buy it outright on PS5 (or even Xbox or PC) or decide to subscribe to Game Pass to play.

-In any event, it will be interesting to what contribution, if any, this release will make toward boosting Game Pass subscribers.
+In any event, it will be interesting to see what contribution, if any, this release will make toward boosting Game Pass subscribers.
 For years now, Microsoft has had an ambitious goal of reaching 100 million Game Pass members by 2030, but it only reached 34 million earlier this year.
 The company has even admitted that the service has been slow to grow.
 Clearly, then, the company is betting big on Call of Duty to help turn things around.

 Alongside the Game Pass news, Xbox released a short live-action teaser for Black Ops 6: